natanielmendes/food-order-react/README.md

 # Food Order App in React

-React Playground Project (for practicing the library)
+React Playground Project (created to practice the library)

 Ordering food features:
 - List meals from Firebase